 What happens in the evenings?

 We expect everyone to remain on-site throughout the week.
 You’ll have some busy evenings, but there will be time to relax!
 Some evenings, your team may choose to work on your project but we’ll also put on film screenings and career talks.
-The final evening is spent at The Cube Cinema in Bristol to watch your films and celebrate your success on the course.
+The final evening is spent at The Cube Cinema in Bristol to share designs, watch films and celebrate your success on the course.

 What rules will there be?